-The Working Class Goes to Heaven is a 1971 political drama film directed by Elio Petri.
-It depicts a factory worker’s realisation of his own condition as a simple “tool” in the process of production and, implicitly, his struggle with the trade unions.
-The film competed at the 1972 Cannes Film Festival, where it tied with The Mattei Affair for the Grand Prix International du Festival, the festival’s highest honour.
-In Italy, it also won the David di Donatello for Best Film.
+Elio Petri directed the 1971 political drama film The Working Class Goes to Heaven.
+It illustrates a factory worker’s realization of his own status as a basic “tool” in the manufacturing process, as well as his conflict with trade unions.
+The picture participated in the 1972 Cannes Film Festival, where it tied for the Grand Prix International du Festival, the festival’s top honor, alongside The Mattei Affair.
+It also received the David di Donatello for Best Film in Italy.